 If traveling to Tampa with young children, the Glazer Children's Museum is a must-see destination.
-The museum is a 53,000 square foot space packed full of permanent and temporary exhibits, as well as interactive exhibits that teach kids about art and science, and math.
+The museum is a 53,000 square foot space full of permanent and temporary exhibits, as well as interactive displays that teach kids about art and science, and math.
 There is something for everyone at the museum, whether it's developing a train route, using lego building blocks or designing a perfect paper airplane.

 If you are a live theater buff, then a visit to the Tampa Theater is an experience you can't miss.
 This ornate theater was built in 1926 and is known to be one of the world's most elaborate.
 While visiting the theater, make sure to take the 90-minute "balcony backstage" tour.
 You will see a demonstration of the Wurlitzer theater organ, as well as all the details that earned the theater its spot on the National Register of Historic Places.

-The Armature Works Heights Public Market is a 22,000 square foot warehouse of retail shops, places to eat, and a rooftop bar.
+The Armature Works Heights Public Market is a warehouse of retail shops, places to eat, and a rooftop bar.
 There is also a unique event held called "Show + Tell" Workshop, where there are product demonstrations, cooking classes, and wine tastings.
 The Armature Market was originally where the city's electric streetcars were stored and maintained; it now offers visitors a wonderful architectural experience.

 Who wouldn't love a day at Busch Gardens?
 This 297-acre space of fun and frolic awaits the arrival of those visiting Tampa.
-Busch Gardens is the home of 12,000 animals, restaurants for every taste, roller coasters, and other fun amusement activities.
+Busch Gardens is home to 12,000 animals, restaurants for every taste, roller coasters, and other fun amusement activities.
 There is something for everyone at this fun spot.
 If you love animals, thrill-seeking, and educational opportunities, then a visit to Busch Gardens is a must.